Cancer of the vagina, a rare kind of cancer in women, is a disease in which cancer (malignant) cells are found in the tissues of the vagina.

 The chance of recovery (prognosis) and choice of treatment depend on the stage of the cancer (whether it is just in the vagina or has spread to other places) and the patient's general state of health.

+Patients with vaginal cancer are treated at our Gynecological Cancer Unit.
 You can also review the tabs at top of this page for information on vaginal cancer symptoms and risks, diagnosis, and treatment.

 Types of vaginal cancer